Frequently Asked Questions

 I just had other auditors in my area; why are you performing another audit?

-In addition to being audited by the Internal Audit Division, your operation may also be audited by external auditors.
+In addition to being audited by the Audit Services Division, your operation may also be audited by external auditors.
 External auditors could include the N.C.
 Office of the State Auditor, the Program Evaluation Division of the N.C.
 General Assembly, Federal Auditors, Environmental Health and Safety Auditors or compliance auditors.

 While we try to eliminate or reduce duplication of effort by coordinating our schedule with these other auditors, we have no control over their audit plans and our contact with them varies.
 Consequently, your operation may occasionally be reviewed more than once during the year.

 In addition, employees from the Budget and Finance Division may perform “audits” of your area.
-However, these engagements are very narrowly focused (often only on a small group of transactions) and are not as substantial as those performed by the Internal Audit Division.
+However, these engagements are very narrowly focused (often only on a small group of transactions) and are not as substantial as those performed by the Audit Services Division.

 How are audits chosen?

-Each year, the Internal Audit Division prepares an assessment of risk exposures that may affect the Department.
+Each year, the Audit Services Division prepares an assessment of risk exposures that may affect the Department.
 An audit plan is then developed based on this assessment.
 The objective of the audit plan is to provide senior management with information needed to mitigate those risks.

-The Internal Audit Division has prepared a plan which includes cyclical internal control reviews of Department programs as well as engagements focused on areas or processes identified in the annual risk assessment.
+The Audit Services Division has prepared a plan which includes cyclical internal control reviews of Department programs as well as engagements focused on areas or processes identified in the annual risk assessment.
 A variety of factors are used to prioritize these engagements including dollar materiality, quality of internal controls, degree of change or stability, complexity, and length of time since the last engagement.
 Available staff hours are also considered.
 The audit plan is revised and changed throughout the year based on emerging risks and available resources.

 What are internal controls?